phoenixframework/phoenix/guides/directory_structure.md

 > **Requirement**: This guide expects that you have gone through the introductory guides and got a Phoenix application up and running.

-When we use `mix phx.new` to generates a new Phoenix application, it builds a top-level directory structure like this:
+When we use `mix phx.new` to generate a new Phoenix application, it builds a top-level directory structure like this:

 ```console
 ├── _build